arteria/cmsplugin-contact-plus/README.md

 ## Notes

-- Mirgations are available with django-cms >= 3.0.6, cause we depend on [this](https://github.com/divio/django-cms/blob/3.0.6/cms/migrations_django/0003_auto_20140926_2347.py) migrations file.
+- Migrations are available with django-cms >= 3.0.6 because we depend on [this](https://github.com/divio/django-cms/blob/3.0.6/cms/migrations_django/0003_auto_20140926_2347.py) migrations file.
 - Collecting data is not available if ``from.is_multipart is True`` (= the form has attached files)

 ## TODO and planned features